Kaoticz/Skills-Showcase/README.md

 Small console application that feeds **PDF** documents into a **Large Language Model (LLM)** AI, then lets the user ask the AI **questions about said documents**.
 - **LangChain** is used to interact with the LLM.
 - **Ollama** is used to host a locally deployed LLM on the user's machine.

+#### Breach Scraper

+Console application that scrapes user-generated content from the hacking forum known as "BreachForums", including messages, threads, subthreads, and their associated metadata.

+- Uses BeautifulSoup to scrape the webpages and Peewee to store the collected data into a SQLite database.
+- It is capable of skipping threads it has previously scraped, speeding up the update process of the whole dataset.
+- It falls back to a Tor connection in order to avoid CloudFlare's hosting protections, or can use it right away if the user chooses to.
+- Contains Bash scripts to pack the application as a library, so it can be integrated into other projects.

 [Advent-Of-Code]: https://github.com/Kaoticz/Advent-Of-Code
 [AkkoBot]: https://github.com/Akko-Bot/AkkoBot